 Surgical Management of Women with Hypertension

 In most situations, chronic oral antihypertensive therapy should be continued and taken on the morning of surgery with a sip of water.
 Abrupt cessation of beta blockers and clonidine can lead to rebound hypertension.
-Angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) can blunt renin activation and cause intraoperative hypotension.
+In contrast, angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) can blunt renin activation and cause intraoperative hypotension.
 These agents should be omitted on the morning of surgery and restarted postoperatively as soon as feasible.
 Particular attention should be paid to hypokalemia in patients using diuretics.
-Traditionally, beta blockers were started preoperatively for cardioprotection; however, care should be exercised as some trials showed increased risk of hypotension, bradycardia, and stroke.
-Patients on long-term beta blockers are usually advised to continue them.
+Historically, beta blockers were started preoperatively for cardioprotection; however, care should be exercised as some trials showed increased risk of hypotension, bradycardia, and stroke.

 Intraoperatively, close cardiovascular monitoring is recommended, occasionally including the use of invasive techniques such as arterial lines.
 Excessive shifts in intravascular volume should be avoided by paying close attention to blood loss and fluid administration.